networkspore/Netnotes/Getting-started.md

    </configuration>
 </plugin>

-However, you can't just build gluonfx files.... (sorry)
+However, you can't just build gluonfx files.... (sorry)...
+It's hard to get gluon to actually work, it might keep giving you errors that it can't find the cl.exe

+cl.exe is the name of the C compiler that it wants to use and can't find.

-You'll need to install visual studio, (community edition) and the .net developent package, in order to make sure you have cli so that gluon can use graalvm to change the jar into an exe.
+You'll need to install visual studio, (community edition) and the .net developent package, in order to make sure you have the windows compiler, so that you change the jar into an exe.

 You'll also need the gluonfx version of graalvm (you don't need to change your other graalvm), but rather just download and install the <a href="https://github.com/gluonhq/graal/releases">gluon graalvm</a> into a new directory.
 You'll have to then use the x64 Native Tools Command Prompt and set a GRAALVM_HOME variable to the directory (type: set GRAALVM_HOME=C:/dev/gluongraal).
 You can check out <a href="https://docs.gluonhq.com/#_create_run_a_native_image_of_the_application"> this page </a> for more info.
 There are also tutorials online for this if you run into snags.

 You may also alter the settings in VSCode to set the terminal to use the native tools one.
 (File→Settings…→Tools→Terminal, and change Shell path from cmd.exe to cmd.exe /k "<path to VS2019>\VC\Auxiliary\Build\vcvars64.bat

-If all goes well (and it probably won't) you now have a launcher exe that will open your ergo-appkit enabled jar file!
+If all goes well you now have a launcher exe that will open your ergo-appkit enabled jar file!

 And now you can get started making your ergo-appkit project!